 Plugins have already accumulated over 1.6 billion downloads - a strong testament to their popularity.

-The 19 most popular plugins have amassed over 1 million downloads each and 11 of them are even beyond the 7 million mark.
+The 19 most popular plugins have amassed over 1 million downloads each, and 5 of them are even beyond the 50 million mark.
 Who are the top dogs, you ask?

 Plugins can transform the way your website looks.
-It’s no surprise, then, why people wonder what percentage of websites are WordPress — oftentimes it is not immediately obvious what framework a site uses.
+It’s no surprise, then, why people wonder what percentage of websites are WordPress — frequently, it is not immediately obvious what framework a site uses.

 A long time ago, one of the WP creators, Matt Mullenweg, cleverly hid an Easter egg within the most downloaded tools — the Hello Dolly add-on.
 Hello Dolly is among the oldest WordPress plugins and comes preinstalled by default with every fresh WP installation.